Accessibility

 Ensure the reading order of content and elements are correct when viewed without style sheets.

 Provide text equivalents for icon fonts.
 For example, when showing an alert or warning symbol as a font, also include text that describes the condition.
-See Icon fonts and user-defined style sheets on the JuicyStudio site for details.
+For more information, see Icon fonts and user-defined style sheets.

 Ensure containing elements allow text resize.